damonallison/notes/docker/docker.md

 # View all images
 $ docker images

-// Create a container from the "ubuntu:latest" image.
+# Create a container from the "ubuntu:latest" image.
+# -t : assigns a pseudo-tty inside the new container.
+# -i : interactive connection by grabbing the standard input
+# -d : run the container in the background
+# -P : map any required ports inside the container to your host
+# -p 80:5000 : forward traffic from host port 80 to container port 5000

 $ docker run -t -i ubuntu /bin/bash

--t : assigns a pseudo-tty inside the new container.
--i : interactive connection by grabbing the standard input -d : run the container in the background
--P : map any required ports inside the container to your host -p 80:5000 : maps the container port 5000 to host port 80

 // Create a daemon container, running the given command in the container.
 $ docker run -d ubuntu /bin/sh -c "while true; do echo hello world; sleep 1; done"